Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Decomposable maps and regular maps

 =

 =

 $.
 Moreover, this map is completely positive.
 Hence $T_1+T_1$ is decomposable.
 Furthermore, we deduce that

-Passing to the infimum, we conclude that the sum $T_1+T_2$ is decomposable and that $ \norm{T_1+T_2}_{\dec} \leq \norm{T_1}_{\dec}+\norm{T_2}_{\dec}$.
+Passing to the infimum, we conclude that the sum $T_1+T_2$ is decomposable and we obtain the inequality $ \norm{T_1+T_2}_{\dec} \leq \norm{T_1}_{\dec}+\norm{T_2}_{\dec}$.
 The absolute homogeneity is Proposition \ref{prop-dec-homogeneous}.
 For the separation property, we can use Proposition \ref{Prop-cb-leq-dec} if the von Neumann algebras are $\QWEP$.
 If it is not the case, suppose $\norm{T}_\dec=0$.
 By Proposition \ref{Prop-dec-inf-atteint}, the map $

 \co S^p_2(\L^p(M)) \to S^p_2(\L^p(N)) $ is completely positive.
 Now, let $b \in \L^p(M)$ with $\norm{b}_{\L^p(M)} \leq 1$.
 By Proposition \ref{Lemma-Matricial-inequality3} there exist some $a, c \in \L^p(M)$ with $\norm{a}_{\L^p(M)} \leq 1$ and $\norm{c}_{\L^p(M)} \leq 1$ such that the element $